maximecb/uvm/README.md

 cargo build
 ```

-To run the an ASM file with UVM:
+To run an asm file with UVM:
 ```
 cargo run examples/fizzbuzz.asm
 ```